Learn how to support compliance through faster literature screening and management.

 About Literature Reviews

-The literature review process includes the following steps:
+In SafetyDocs, the literature review process includes the following steps:

-- Create a Literature Review record.
+- Create a Literature Review.

-- Start a Literature Review Workflow.
+- Start a Literature Review workflow and begin searching for literature articles.

 - Upload literature documents into your Vault.

-- Review each Literature Article and record ICSRs and new safety information.
-Document action taken as needed.
+- Start a Literature Article Review workflow for each article.
+Review each Literature Article, recording ICSRs and new safety information and documenting action taken as needed.

-- Close out each Literature Article Review Workflow.
+- Close out each Literature Article Review workflow.

-- Close out the Literature Review Workflow.
+- Close out the Literature Review workflow.

 Prerequisites